Kaiqi-Liang/CITS5503-Labs/Practice Questions/exams.md

     3. Lambda can be used to invoke the inappropriate content detection and blacklist users if needed.
     4. The UI is developed through Amplify.
     5. Cognito is used for authentication, authorisation, and user management.
-    6. Machine Learning services to be invoked including Lex, Polly, Rekognition and SageMaker.
+    6. Machine Learning services to be invoked including Lex, Polly, Rekognition, Comprehend and SageMaker.